cortega26/highest_volatility/README.md

 loading cached data with dotted tickers and ensuring the original ranks remain intact.

+Incremental price refreshes now re-request the final cached session for intraday intervals (``1m``/``1h`` variants) so late-published bars within the same trading day are merged correctly.
+The synchronous and asynchronous fetchers share this behavior, with ``tests/test_price_fetcher.py`` verifying the intraday cache replay alongside the existing daily interval regression.

 Client utilities such as ``cache.store`` will hydrate missing local cache files from this API when the ``HV_API_BASE_URL`` environment variable is set.